The Queen’s busy October schedule

-The Queen maintained her typically busy schedule in October up until she was told to rest by doctors and cancelled a trip to Northern Ireland around a week ago.
+The Queen maintained her typically busy schedule in October until she was told to rest by doctors and cancelled a trip to Northern Ireland over a week ago.

 Here is what the 95-year-old monarch has been up to since the start of October: